 From The Times

 The BBC is to be forced to promote British citizenship and a sense of community under a new royal charter to be unveiled this week.
-It will redefine the purpose of the BBC, entrusting it with a far wider brief than its established mission to
+It will redefine the purpose of the BBC, entrusting it with a far wider brief than its established mission to “inform,

 educate and entertain”.

 The BBC’s leading dramatists reacted with dismay to the demand — to sustain citizenship and civil society — which they fear will force the corporation to do the government’s bidding.

 and Gordon Brown, the chancellor, have placed renewal of national identity, citizenship and “respect” at the centre of their political agenda.

 and Prejudice, said: It sounds Stalinist.
 It looks like the BBC will be doing the government’s propaganda.
 Part of the BBC’s function should be to challenge the prevailing orthodoxy.

 extraordinary demand.
 Part of the role of broadcasters is be able to laugh at government and institutions.
 Producers will now be worried about not rocking the boat.

 BBC to “clean up” its programming.
 John Beyer, director of Mediawatch-UK, said: This means much more than the BBC thinks.
 It’s not just things like impartial news.
 It is about reflecting good behaviour on the BBC and using good language.
 The BBC has a

 moral role.
 As a lobby group we will now use this phrase as a way to make the BBC act responsibly.

 The white paper, due to be published on Tuesday, also confirms that the BBC will be funded by the licence fee until 2016 and that the board of

 BBC censors have cut politically incorrect bits out of a rerun of a 1950s episode of The Goon Show, starring Spike Milligan, Peter Sellers and Harry Secombe.
 They have also sunk a whole episode of Round The Horne.

 advertising the digital revival of the programmes, the vintage humour is described as "unadulterated entertainment".
 However, as Mary Kalemkerian, the head of Radio 7 programmes, said last night, in eight edits of 20,000 programmes from the

 archives, The Goon Show was censored where, as the musician Ray Ellington walked on with his quartet, one of the cast re-named the programme The Coon Show.
 She said: This, we felt, was wrong.
 We also cut the phrase 'sambo-speak'.

 The Round The Horne episode found to be "just beyond the bounds of acceptability" featured the cast travelling on the African Queen, with faces daubed in cocoa, grinning and singing "De Camptown Ladies".